The bladder is a crucial part of the body. The is an organ is sometimes also called the urinary bladder.

-The bladder is a type of organ that forms part of the body.
-It is a hollow organ that is primarily made up of muscular tissue.
+The bladder is a hollow organ primarily composed of muscular tissue.
+Its main function is to collect urine from the kidneys.
 The primary purpose of the bladder is to collect urine, which is sent from the kidneys1.
 The bladder will also store urine before a person urinates.

-During urination, the bladder’s neck relaxes, and urine is expelled from the body through the urethra.
+During urination, the bladder contracts to expel urine through the urethra.

-The urethra connects the bladder to the outside of the person’s body, running through the sex organ of the individual.
+The urethra connects the bladder to the external part of the body.

 This post takes a closer look at bladder cancer.
 We consider the different types of bladder cancer.
 We also look at the essential symptoms that patients need to recognize.

-The goal is to ensure the patient can gain an earlier diagnosis.
+The aim is to promote early diagnosis and explore current treatment options for bladder cancer.
 The post also focuses on potential treatment options that are available at the moment.

 What Is Bladder Cancer?

 We will start by considering what exactly bladder cancer.
-Bladder cancer is an abnormality that grows in the bladder.
-The abnormality will consist of cancerous cells, usually be referred to as a tumor.
+Bladder cancer is a condition characterized by the growth of cancerous cells, typically forming a tumor.

 What Are The Different Types Of Bladder Cancer?